crftbt/EveryByteCounts.org/README.md

-## Desktop Operating System Performance Comparison
+# Desktop Operating System Performance Comparison

 This document provides a comparative analysis of various desktop environments, window managers, and display managers across different operating systems.
-It presents quantitative metrics such as memory usage, load average, disk usage, and reboot time to help make informed decisions when choosing a desktop environment.
+It presents quantitative metrics to help make informed decisions when choosing a desktop environment.

+## Base Services

+### Display Manager
+The graphical login screen that allows users to authenticate and launch a specific desktop environment or window manager.

+### Window Manager
+Responsible for managing the placement and appearance of graphical application windows on the screen.
+It handles tasks such as opening, closing, resizing, and moving windows, as well as providing keyboard shortcuts and other window management features.

-### What is a Desktop Environment?
+### Desktop Environment

-A Desktop Environment is a suite of applications bundled together with a Window Manager to provide a cohesive graphical user interface (GUI) experience.
+A suite of applications bundled with a Window Manager to provide a cohesive graphical user interface (GUI) experience.
 It typically includes an application launcher, panel, file manager, and other utilities.

-### What is a Window Manager?

-A Window Manager is responsible for managing the placement and appearance of graphical application windows on the screen.
-It handles tasks such as opening, closing, resizing, and moving windows, as well as providing keyboard shortcuts and other window management features.

-### What is a Display Manager?

-A Display Manager is the graphical login screen that allows users to authenticate and launch a specific desktop environment or window manager.

 ## Metrics Explained

 - **Timing**: All metrics are measured 10 seconds after the environment has started.
-- **Memory Usage**: The amount of RAM consumed by all currently running software.
+- **Memory Usage**: RAM consumed by all currently running software.
-- **Load Average**: A measure of the system's CPU load, averaged over a specific time period.
-A lower value indicates better performance.
+- **Load Average**: Measure of the system's CPU load, averaged over a specific time period.
+Lower values indicate better performance.
-- **Disk Usage**: The amount of disk space occupied by the installed software.
+- **Disk Usage**: Disk space occupied by the installed software.
-- **Reboot Time**: The time taken for the system to reboot from an open terminal, to an open terminal.
+- **Reboot Time**: Time taken for the system to reboot from an open terminal to an open terminal.

 ## Hardware Specifications

-The following tests were conducted on a system with the following specifications:
+Tests were conducted on a system with the following specifications:

 - **CPU**: AMD 6800H 1vCPU
 - **RAM**: 4GB LPDDR5